natsu0317/cpuex-simulator/README.md

 - **Memory Transition**:
   - The modifications to memory during execution will be logged in `./document/memory_transition.md`.

-- **Pipeline Simulation**:
-  - The simulation of the pipeline, including stages and stalls, will be detailed in `./document/pipeline.txt`.

-- **Instruction Statistics**:
-  - Statistics for each instruction, such as execution count and cycles, will be available in `./document/instruction_statics.txt`.

 ### SLD File Simulation

 1. **Configure Reader**: